Square Business, an Inventory and Order Management Tool

 Take Away

 Overall, I was very satisfied with the way this project turned out.
-We went above and beyond for coming up with a solution that works not only for the merchants but also their customers.
-Our design solution addresses the problem given to us while keeping the constraints given by Square into consideration.
-While the customer-facing solution seems to be difficult to implement in the real world at the moment, it is only a matter of time before interactive messaging becomes a commonplace feature on these platforms.
+We went above and beyond for coming up with a solution that works not only for business owners but also their customers.
+While interactive messaging is an unprecedented idea, it is only a matter of time before it becomes a commonplace feature on these platforms.